henderb/rotate-iam-keys/README.md

 aws configure
 ```

 Using VirtualEnv would probably have been better.
-AWS Linux has it already installed I think, so you could just assign an IAM Role and run the script.
+You could also use an instance with an IAM Role and run the script.

 ## Ruby